SidSays/apex-trigger-framework/README.md

 > This is not an original concept neither I claim it to be.
 Feel free to add/modify to your own needs and relate/refer to any other sources.

 ## Description
-In my 15 years of implementing salesforce for highly complex multi orgs to simple orgs, this framework has helped me most in terms of time saving, ease to educate developers, keeping regression impact minimum yet empowering future scalability and ease of deployments.
+In my 14+ years implementing salesforce apex for highly complex multi orgs to simple orgs, this framework has helped me most in terms of time saving, ease to educate developers, keeping regression impact minimum yet empowering future scalability and ease of deployments.

 > For me, the pros far outweigh the cons.